mediaelement/mediaelement/docs/usage.md

 ```

 **IMPORTANT NOTES**
-* If you plan to use M(PEG)-DASH renderer,  you will need to use `dash.js/dist/dash.mediaplayer.min` rather than just `dash.js`.
-Currently, it has a bug when using it through NPM.
 * If you want to support Flash renderers, you **MUST** activate a file loader in WebPack's configuration file in order to send the shims to the correct location (`./static/media/` in the example above).
 Something like this:
 ```javascript
 module: {